herrmannplatz/poster-image/README.md

 ## browser support

-Tested with current Chrome, Firefox and Edge.
+Tested with latest Chrome and Firefox.

 ## api